 With the “80-120” rule, plans with 80 to 120 participants are not required to have an audit as long as the number of eligible participants does not rise over 120 at the beginning of the plan year.
 If this “small” plan status was filed in the prior tax year, your company can continue without a 401k audit.

 Form 5500 Due Date

-For most companies, Form 5500 and financial statements are due July 31, or October 31st with extension.
+For most companies, Form 5500 and financial statements are due July 31, or October 31st with an extension.